-Completing an 80 lower takes no time, and it’s easy!
+Completing an 80 lower takes little time

 Completing your 80 lower with an 80% jig will take around one hour!
 Even if you’ve never machined metal, this project is super easy.
 The 80 lower was carefully designed so that amateur gunsmiths – like you – can confidently complete this project at home with some basic tools and an 80% jig.
 All you need is that jig.
 We recommend the 5D Tactical Router Jig PRO.
-It’s a customer favorite and it includes all the tooling you need!
+It’s a customer favorite and it includes all the tooling you need.

 What kind of tools do you need?
 Easy:

 - 80% lower jig

 - 5/16” Drill Bit

 Grab an 80% jig

 All of our available 80 lower jigs include the necessary tooling.
 All you’ll need are the last three tools listed above (a router, drill, and vise).
 We even sell the most popular and most-recommended router for your convenience (the Porter Cable 6430), linked above!
 Each 80 lower jig includes the necessary instructions.
 Once you’ve completed 80 lower, all you need to do is install your lower parts kit and buffer system, and slap on the AR-15 upper of your choice!